conoro/hugo.conoroneill.com/content/post/the-garmin-forerunner-955-a-great-watch-with-one-horrendous-design-flaw.md

 That's Garmin's idea of customer service?
 A used watch for something still under warranty?
 A used watch that will almost definitely have the same problem as the other two?

 Garmin feels a bit like mid-90s Nokia at the moment.
-Releasing a crazy number of devices and clearly not putting the effort in to design or manufacture them well.
+Releasing a crazy number of devices for every demographic and clearly not putting the effort in to design or manufacture them well.
 Apple ate Nokia's lunch and I suspect Apple + Coros will eat Garmin's.
 Their one big defence is their existing customer base.
 But if offering a used watch to a loyal customer who has bought 5 watches and an InReach is how they want to do customer retention, they are in for a nasty surprise over the next couple of years.